 - Video: Sending a video is similar to taking a photo.
 To do this, hold down the large circle on the screen.
 However long you hold down the button is how long your video will be.
 Release to stop recording the snap.

 - Time limit: You can set how long you want your snap to appear.
-Snaps can appear up to 10 seconds.
-Click the timer in the bottom left hand corner on the main screen to adjust the time.
+Snaps can be seen for an unlimited or limited amount of time, up to 10 seconds.
+Click the timer on the right of your snap to adjust the time.

 - Saving a Snapchat: Snapchat introduced “Memories” to allow users to save photos and videos you’ve added to your story.
 To save a snap, click the arrow pointing downward on either the main screen or in the menu on your story.